28 July to 13 August 2010

 Just before the town of Darchen, which is the “base camp” for starting the Kailash trek is Lake Manasarova, another holy spot.
 Although now dry, this area had obviously had heavy rainfall as much of the ground was flooded as well as many of the tents which served as accommodation whilst staying at the lake.
 Luckily we managed to find one on dry ground but as we were getting closer to Kailash, we were not feeling optimistic.
 We had come such a long way; we couldn’t turn back so we agreed to go on to Darchen where we made our preparations to start the trek the following morning.
 We met a group of French walkers who had just completed the trek – they reported tough conditions which included rain, sun, and snow all in the same day.
 So, it was in the lap of the gods…

 The following morning we awoke to a clear sky so it was either my prayers or Marks threats that did the job.
 I like to think it was the former, of course.
 So off we set off feeling slightly more optimistic and me slightly apprehensive about the challenge ahead.
-The first day was pretty straightforward and the weather held up well for us; we walking for around 7 hours, mostly on a steady uphill gradient.
+The first day was pretty straightforward and the weather held up well for us; we walked for around 7 hours, mostly on a steady uphill gradient.
 We arrived at the rest house where we were to spend the first night, which was spectacularly located at the foot of a Buddhist monastery with views ahead to Mount Kailash itself.
 That first evening we were teased with partially clouded views but when I woke up at 6.30 the following morning and crossed the cold yard to the “toilet”, the mountain was completely clear.
 Tibet is stupidly on Chinese time; for its geographical location it should be on Nepal/India time and there the sun doesn’t really rise until around 8am.
 We decided to delay our departure that morning until around 10am in order to wait until the sun had fully risen on the mountain; we were fully rewarded and the views were stunning.
 Day 2 was by far the hardest of the trek involving an ascent to a pass a little short of 5,700 metres, which was the highest either of us had ever been to.
 A couple of weeks in Tibet must have provided good acclimatization as apart from feeling rather breathless on the steep uphill, neither of us felt any detrimental effects from the altitude.
 Because of the altitude and steepness, it was a slow ascent to the pass but nothing too bad and finally we made it.
-Well, finally I made it – Mark would have been a bit quicker than me left to his own devices!
+Well, finally I made it – Mark would have been a bit quicker than me had he been left to his own devices!

 As is often the case on high passes, it was pretty chilly so after a few photos, some re-fuelling and a quick laying of our prayer flags it was time for the off again.
 The rest of the day was long – very long.
-We walked for 10 hours and by the time we reached the place where were to spend the night I was exhausted.
+We walked for 10 hours and by the time we reached the place where we were to spend the night I was exhausted.
 Too tired to properly appreciate what we’d done I think.
 The final day was a very easy 2 hours which for a speedier walker could be achieved on Day 2 but would be pushing it for most normal people.
 Even though we’d only been walking for 3 days it was good to get back to Darchen for a hot shower in the local bathhouse and some decent food that wasn’t instant noodles.
 By the last couple of meals on the trek I was so sick of instant noodles (remember we had our fill in China and Mongolia) I chose to skip meals rather than force one down.
 I don’t think I could face another one just yet either.
-The journey from Darchen to Kathmandu partially re-traced our tyre treads and gave us the opportunity to glimpse further snow peaked mountains as well as say goodbye to the instant noodles and dodgy accommodation.
+The journey from Darchen to Kathmandu partially re-traced our tyre treads and gave us the opportunity to glimpse further snow-peaked mountains as well as say goodbye to the instant noodles and dodgy accommodation.
 It was good to be back in Kathmandu albeit it a shock to the system to be back in the smoggy hustle and bustle after the quiet and vast open spaces of Tibet.
 We had a great few days though catching up with friends, visiting our favourite bars and restaurants and enjoying a few hot showers.
 A well deserved “holiday” following the hardships of China, Mongolia and Tibet!

 En route from Saga to Zhangmu

-Lunch near Sakya Monastery
+Lunch stop near Sakya Monastery

 Tashilunpo Monastery Shigatse